Coca Cola in EU antitrust regulators' crosshairs

 “While we will co-operate fully with the Commission, it would be inappropriate for us to comment further while the process is on-going.
 We abide by European competition law, as well as all other applicable laws and regulation,” a Coca Cola spokesman said.

-Lobbying group EuroCommerce, whose members include Carrefour (CARR.PA), Ikea (IKEA.UL), Metro (B4B.DE) and Tesco (TSCO.L), said the sales practices of some large multinational brands were a concern to retailers and wholesalers.
+Lobbying group EuroCommerce, whose members include Carrefour, Ikea, Metro and Tesco, said the sales practices of some large multinational brands were a concern to retailers and wholesalers.

 “We have for many years pointed to the problems our sector faces with the makers of ‘must-have’ products using their market power to impose unilateral conditions and limit competition to their advantage,” EuroCommerce Director-General Christian Verschueren said in a statement.